ceabiodb/biodb/README.md

 ## License

-This software is licensed under the GNU AGPLv3 license.
+This software is licensed under the GNU Affero General Public License version 3 (AGPL-3.0).

 ## Installation